 - Respect all things, part II.
 Not just animate objects, but inanimate objects too.
 When your child is at a friend’s house or in the park, make sure they respect an object another child is playing with.
 Teach them to respect your property and other’s property (while granting them access to items built for destruction).
 Have them sincerely apologize if they were too rough and teach them the importance of replacing an object if it comes down to it.

 - Do not allow for bullying.
 It’s hard to stop your child from being bullied, but you can control if your child is the bully.
 Make it a teachable moment if they push, yell, or do something to emotionally or physically hurt another child.
-Playground dominance games is part of growing up, but halting any maladaptive behavior towards others and reframing it with the question: “how does it feel when it happens to you?” will go a long way to teach compassion.
+Playground dominance games are part of growing up, but halting any maladaptive behavior towards others and reframing it with the question: “how does it feel when it happens to you?” will go a long way to teach compassion.

-- Monitor heros and humanize them.
+- Monitor heroes and humanize them.
 You can’t, and shouldn’t, control everything your child consumes in the media.
 Make sure they are modeling their behaviors on people who are compassionate and teach them about how they are humans as well.
-Understanding that heros aren’t perfect and may make mistakes helps lessen the blow if they “fall” but also reminds your child that while the hero might do something your child does not like, there may be redeeming qualities.
+Understanding that heroes aren’t perfect and may make mistakes helps lessen the blow if they “fall” but also reminds your child that while the hero might do something your child does not like, there may be redeeming qualities.

 - Raise their emotional intelligence.
 Teach your children new words for feelings to help increase their emotional vocabulary.
 When they are ready, teach different words for “sad,” so when they are feeling sad they might be able to use a more nuanced term such as melancholy to fit their mood.
 “Anger” may actually be frustration and so on.
 With more nuanced words to describe their feelings, the easier it will be to express them so you provide more specialized care.